|Year of offer||2019|

 Further details on how to seek academic adjustments can be found on the Student Equity and Disability Support website: http://services.unimelb.edu.au/student-equity/home

-- Community Change Project Summary (equivalent to 2000 words), due end of the semester (50%)
+- Community Change Project Summary (equivalent to 2000 words), due end of assessment period (50%)

 - Minimum of 80% attendance at all scheduled tutorials, seminars and workshops.